Simple Local Attentions Remain Competitive for Long-Context Tasks: Introduction

 \section{Introduction}

-The quadratic complexity of Transformer architectures make it prohibitive to apply large state-of-the-art pretrained models to full-length documents.
-To efficiently handle longer text while still maintaining the capacity of attention-based models, a long list of low-complexity attention variants have been proposed and many claim to effectively capture long-range dependencies.
+The quadratic complexity of Transformer architectures makes it prohibitive to apply large state-of-the-art pretrained models to full-length documents.
+To efficiently handle longer text while still maintaining the capacity of attention-based models, a long list of efficient attention variants have been proposed and many claim to effectively capture long-range dependencies.
 Typical paradigms of these architecture innovations involve \textit{learnable sparse attention patterns}~\citep{reformer,sinkhorn,routing}, \textit{fixed local patterns}~\cite{longformer,ETC,Bigbird} and \textit{attention matrix approximation methods}~\cite{linformer,performer,nystrom}.
 While most of these studies have reported numbers on long sequence inputs, they tend to adopt quite different benchmarks.
-For instance, Reformer~\citep{reformer} is tested on the 64k-chunk enwik8 dataset for unidirectional language modeling; Performer~\citep{performer} reports masked language modeling (MLM) perplexity on the PG-19 book corpus and protein sequences; Linformer~\citep{linformer} shows MLP perplexity with various input length, while most of documents in their pretrain corpus are short documents.\footnote{Multiple short documents are concatenated to form long sequences.} The divergence of evaluation protocols make it hard to compare the relative performance of each attention variant and it is also unknown how they perform in more practical use cases, which typically involve large-scale pretraining and downstream finetuning.
+For instance, Reformer~\citep{reformer} is tested on the 64k-chunk enwik8 dataset for unidirectional language modeling; Performer~\citep{performer} reports masked language modeling (MLM) perplexity on the PG-19 book corpus and protein sequences; Linformer~\citep{linformer} reports MLP perplexity with various input length, while most of the documents in their pretrain corpus are short documents.\footnote{Short documents are concatenated to form long sequences.} The divergence of evaluation protocols makes it hard to compare the relative performance of each attention variant and it is also unknown how they perform well in more practical use cases, which typically involve large-scale pretraining and downstream finetuning.